 Why should my child go to summer camp?

 Many parents feel hesitant to send their children to summer camp.
 Did you know that there are many developmental and social benefits of camp?
-For example, camp advantages are that it:
+For example, research has found that some of the benefits of camps for children with autism include:

 - Promotes socialization.